This Library Briefing Paper describes the mandatory licensing conditions that apply to the sale of alcohol in England and Wales.Jump to full report >>

 The Home Office has published guidance (September 2014) on the conditions.

 A mandatory condition banning the sale of alcohol below the “permitted price”, defined as alcohol duty plus VAT, came into force in May 2014.
-The Home Office has also published guidance (October 2016) on this condition.
+The Home Office has published guidance (March 2017) on this condition.

 This Paper refers to the law in England and Wales.